Virtue and Rosalind

 byAnne Serre, Mark Hutchinson (Translator)

 Virtue and Rosalind is where our wildest dreams come true.
 That popular, but not very brilliant, author who’s winning all the prizes?
-Or protagonist will bump her off.
+Our writer-protagonist will bump her off.
 Uncle Henri who walked off during a family picnic and never came back?
-Rather than blame him, she admires the will to radically renounce the past, revisiting the picnic site like sacred ground.
+Rather than blame him, she admires his will to radically renounce the past for a woman in a red skirt, revisiting the picnic site like sacred ground.

-Central to our protagonist’s writing life are her relationships with other women, who populate it like meticulous lacemakers in Fellini.
-They make it all worthwhile, and rather beautiful.
+But our heroine has more to accomplish on her present course, which glimmers at every turn with material for new characters, new novels.
+Central to this are her relationships with other women, who she regards as the finest and most meticulous lacemakers: absorbed in what they’re doing, creating something rather beautiful.
 They share her love of art – and of keeping an ample distance away from all the rest.
+After all, our darkest secrets live in the family.

 International Booker shortlistee Anne Serre reaffirms herself a master of literary form and innovation.
-Leaving the reader with the sensation of having absorbed a whole library, Virtue and Rosalind is a dazzling hall of mirrors refracting our darkest desires; secrets we thought we’d never tell.
-We might not recognise ourselves at first, but by the end of it, we know who we are much better than before.
+Reading her, we read a hundred books at once.
+At first we might not recognise ourselves in this dazzling hall of mirrors, but by the end of it, we know just who we are.

 Betting on the Nobel Prize is a risky errand, but Serre feels like an increasingly decent bet . . .
 She does more in 100 words than most writers do in 10,000.
 This tale of a woman’s love of art and life marks another success